scottyab/rootbeer/README.md

 ```

-You can also call each of the checks indivdually as the sample app does.
+You can also call each of the checks individually as the sample app does.

 ###Dependency